 For any proposal to have a chance, it has to illustrate how your solution solves the issuer’s specific problem, and it has to speak to proposal reviewers and decision-makers alike.
 This requires your organization to focus on responding only to the requests that you think you can win.
 It also helps to have dedicated proposal writers experienced in developing content that appeals to your target audience.

-It’s concerning, however, that proposal team headcount is expected to remain at its 2020 status quo throughout 2021.
-This indicates proposal managers will have to learn to do more with less.
-It also means that unless you already have proposal writers on staff, you’re less likely to hire any this year.
-You may want to buck that trend because our research also found that organizations with dedicated proposal professionals lap competitors by 3.5X.
+With proposal team headcount expected to remain at its status quo through the projected future, proposal managers will have to learn to do more with less.
+It also means that unless you already have proposal writers on staff, you’re less likely to hire more.
+You may want to buck that trend because our research also found that organizations with dedicated proposal professionals lap competitors by 3.5x.

-“With RFP competition predicted to increase, and teams already being challenged to do more with less, keeping proposal team staffing at 2020-levels only adds pressure.
-Proposal teams will need to invest in technology and automation to scale their responses, enhance efficiency, and maximize output.”
+“With RFP competition predicted to increase, and teams already being challenged to do more with less, proposal teams will need to invest in technology and automation to scale their responses, enhance efficiency and maximize output.”

 Fewer than half of the respondents to our survey currently use RFP software.
-This is surprising, considering the fact that those that use RFP software were able to submit 43% more proposals in 2020.
+This is surprising, considering the fact that survey respondents who use RFP software were able to submit 43 percent more proposals.
 Technology is transforming the proposal management landscape, making it easier for organizations to efficiently create their first proposal draft, thus giving them back the time they need to personalize responses to win effectively.

-Check out the full report to learn more about the state of proposal management, including our four recommendations for success in 2021.
+Check out the full report to learn more about the state of proposal management, including our four recommendations for future success.
 If you’re one of those organizations trying to keep up without RFP technology, schedule a demo of RFPIO today.
-If you are already an RFPIO user looking to streamline your tech stack to increase efficiency, fill out this form to schedule time with your Account Manager.
+If you are already an RFPIO user looking to streamline your tech stack to increase efficiency, fill out this form to schedule time with your account manager.